actionml/harness/the_contextual_bandit.md

  - **engineId**: used for the resource-id in the REST API.
 Can be any URI fragment.
  - **engineFactory**: constructs the Engine and reads the parameters, must be as shown.
  - **modelContainer**: this must point to a directory on the server machine and will be used by VW to keep the live model in a file named the same as the `engineId` above.
+ - **sharedDBName**: The name of a db shared between all engine instances that as configured to use it.
+Each CBEngine will put user profile information here with the goal of using any shared user information in all algorithms that have access.
+It is assumed that if 2 or more clients use this shared DB that user ids are globally unique (only the same user will have the same id between clients).
+If is further assumed that the profile information shared is something that gives and indication for what variant a user might prefer.
+For example "name" would not be a good shared user profile attribute, but "location" might be.
  - **algorithm**: params known only by the algorithm, which is a part of the Template definition.
   - **maxIter**: max iterations to calculate classification, best left at 100 so pathological cases won't take forever to complete.
   - **regParam**: regularization parameter, see VW docs.